You can access services and support – including the Library, IT, Student Services Hub and Wellbeing Services – online.

 Student Assistance Fund

-If you are in financial hardship and need assistance with essential living or study costs, the Student Welfare Service is here to support you.
-Welfare can provide support to students in financial hardship due to; personal circumstances, an extraordinary event or COVID-19.
+If you are in financial hardship and need assistance with essential living (food security, housing) or study costs, the Student Welfare Service is here to support you.

-If you are struggling financially due to personal circumstances, COVID 19 or you have been impacted by an extraordinary event (e.g. crisis or natural disaster) please contact the Student Welfare Service via WesternNow or 1300 668 370 (option 4 then option 1).
+If you are struggling financially due to personal circumstances, or you have been impacted by an extraordinary event (e.g. crisis or natural disaster) please contact the Student Welfare Service via WesternNow.

 Our libraries will commence a phased reopening for students and staff from Monday 25 October in line with health advice.
 From 25 October, all campus libraries will be open from 12 noon until 5pm.
 On weekends, hours will vary across our campuses, so please check the Library Opening Hours webpage before heading to campus.